AgoraIO/Docs-Source/interactive-whiteboard/reference/pricing.md

 Agora calculates the usage amount by the number of images and web pages successfully converted from source files.

-The cost of converting a file to web pages is five times the cost of converting it to images.
-When charging for file conversion to web pages, Agora multiplies the number of generated web pages by five in order to use a consistent unit price for the file conversion feature.

 Agora does not charge for a failed file conversion task.
 You can call the [Query file conversion progress](../reference/whiteboard-api/file-conversion#query-the-progress-of-a-file-conversion-task)
 API to get the result of a file conversion task.